SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 The micros execution time does not depend strongly on F_CPU, running from 112-145 clock cycles.

 Except when the resolution is way down near the minimum, the device spends more time in the ISR on these parts.
 Notice that at these points that - barely - favor TCAn, the interrupt they're being compared to is firing twice as frequently!
+TCD0's interrupt is slower than TCA's, but it is the timer least likely to be repupurposed.

+#### TCBn for millis timekeeping
+When a TCB is used for `millis()` timekeeping, it is set to run at the system clock prescaled by 2 (except at 1 or 2 MHz system clock) and tick over every millisecond.
+This makes the millis ISR very fast, and provides 1ms resolution at all but the slowest speeds for millis.
+The `micros()` function also has 1 us or almost-1 us resolution at all clock speeds (though there are small deterministic distortions due to the performance shortcuts used for the microsecond calculations (see appendix below).
+The only reason these excellent timers are not used by default except on parts with two TCBs and no TCD (that is, on the 2-series) is that too many other useful things need a TCB.

 ### TCBn for millis timekeeping
 When TCB2 (or other type B timer) is used for `millis()` timekeeping, it is set to run at the system clock prescaled by 2 (1 at 1 MHz system clock) and tick over every millisecond.
 This makes the millis ISR very fast, and provides 1ms resolution at all speeds for millis.
 The `micros()` function also has 1 us or almost-1 us resolution at all clock speeds (though there are small deterministic distortions due to the performance shortcuts used for the microsecond calculations.
-The type B timer is an ideal timer for millis - as these parts (except for future DD-series parts) have plenty of them, TCB2 is used by default on all parts except DD-series devices with only 2 type B timers, which use TCB1 instead.
-Except on those smaller DD-series parts, there is rarely competition for type B timers for other purposes, like `tone()`, servo, input capture or outputting pulses of a controlled length, which is a relatively common procedure; it is anticipated that as libraries for IR, 433MHz OOK'ed remote control, and similar add support for the modern AVR parts, that these timers will see even more use.
+The type B timer is an ideal timer for millis, however, they';'re also good for a lot of other things too.
+It is anticipated that as libraries for IR, 433MHz OOK'ed remote control, and similar add support for the modern AVR parts, that these timers will see even more use.
+ISR execution time was decreased by 25% from 2.6.1 of megaTinyCore through reimplementation of the ISR is assembly, meaninmg less time spent incrementing millis and more on your code.

 |Note | CLK_PER | millis() | micros() | % in ISR | micros() time | Terms used             |
 |-----|---------|----------|----------|----------|---------------|------------------------|